acdh-oeaw/AkSearchExtend/README.md

 Module provided in this repository just overrides the `getThumbnail()` method of the AkSearch's `SolrMarc` record driver to always return an ARCHE logo.

-This is achieved by overriding the `VuFind\RecordDriver\SolrMarc` class with this module's `aksearchextend\SolrMarc` class, where the `aksearchextend\SolrMarc` just extends `AkSearch\RecordDriver\SolrMarc` reimplementing the `getThumbnail()` method.
-See the [Module.php](https://github.com/acdh-oeaw/AkSearchExtend/blob/master/src/aksearchextend/Module.php) and [SolrMarc.php](https://github.com/acdh-oeaw/AkSearchExtend/blob/master/src/aksearchextend/SolrMarc.php).
+This is achieved by overriding the `VuFind\RecordDriver\SolrMarc` class with this module's `aksearchExt\SolrMarc` class, where the `aksearchExt\SolrMarc` just extends `AkSearch\RecordDriver\SolrMarc` reimplementing the `getThumbnail()` method.
+See the [Module.php](https://github.com/acdh-oeaw/AkSearchExtend/blob/master/src/aksearchExt/Module.php) and [SolrMarc.php](https://github.com/acdh-oeaw/AkSearchExtend/blob/master/src/aksearchExt/SolrMarc.php).